Another Deep South Story: Rural Free Delivery (1923)

 “When he came back with Doc Strickland, they were followed by carloads of men, many riding on the running boards, carrying rifles and bringing their anger with them.

-“They found Mae dead, and the men scattered to look for the boy.
+“They found Pharabee dead, and the men scattered to look for the boy.
 He was sitting beside a small muddy creek, splashing the water with a stick.
 They dragged him across the sandy bottom, across the dirt road and back to his house.
 They tortured and killed him and hanged him from one of the porch rafters of his home.”
 As Baby finished the last of the ironing, she pursed her lips and clicked her tongue, shaking her head side to side as she always did when she told a sad story.

 Note: Newspaper accounts of these deaths differ from my mother’s account, but the core story she related from memory closely parallels the actual events.
 Washington County residents would later express genuine sadness and regrets over both deaths in the years that followed.
 I have changed the names of those involved, though they are readily available in contemporaraneous newspaper accounts.
 I have oftem wondered why my mother related this story to me when I was only eight or ten years old.
-I think she may have been preparing me for the realities of my homeland’s history.
+I think she may have been preparing me for the realities of my homeland’s tragic history.